Diagnostic Audiologic Evaluation

 Pure-tone Air and Bone Conduction Testing

 Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies, both low and high.
 Bone conduction testing is similar to pure-tone air conduction testing.
-A different type of headphone is used during bone conduction testing, and the results help the specialist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.
+A different type of headphone is used during bone conduction testing, and the results help the audiologist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.

 Speech in noise testing is used to determine a patient’s ability to understand speech in a background noise situation.